-The following shows the effect on the Consolidated Statements of Operations of derivative instruments not designated as hedging instruments or as NPNS for the years ended December 31, 2023, 2022 and 2021.
-PSEG Power's derivative contracts reflected in this table include contracts to hedge the purchase and sale of electricity and natural gas, and the purchase of fuel.
+The following shows the effect on the Consolidated Statements of Operations of derivative instruments not designated as hedging instruments or as NPNS for the years ended December 31, 2024, 2023 and 2022.
+PSEG Power's derivative contracts reflected in this table primarily includes contracts to hedge the purchase and sale of electricity and natural gas.